Dedicated Cerebral Palsy Lawyers

 the injury experts

-Headquartered in Wichita, Kansas, PHP Law Firm cerebral palsy lawyers serve clients in Kansas, Missouri, Oklahoma, Illinois and Colorado.
-If we feel you have a strong case, our goal will be to help you obtain medical malpractice compensation that can fund a Life Care Plan that ensures your child is cared for properly during the course of their life.
+PHP Law Firm’s Wichita cerebral palsy lawyers serve clients in Kansas, Missouri, Oklahoma, Illinois, and Colorado.
+If we feel you have a strong case, our goal will be to help you obtain medical malpractice compensation that can fund a lifelong care plan that ensures your child is cared for properly during the course of their life.

 /